roidelapluie/prometheus-workshop/content/chapter/exporters.md

     ```

 1. Open your browser at [http://127.0.0.1:9100](http://127.0.0.1:9100)
-1. Add your node_exporter and your neighbors to prometheus
+1. Add your node_exporter and your neighbors to prometheus.

 ### collectors

+The Node Exporter has multiple collectors, some of them disabled by default.

+*Exercise*

 1. Enable the systemd collector